-The grants can be used to help Traditional Owners plan for and implement activities which heal reef environments, including connected habitats within Great Barrier Reef catchments.
-Activities could include seagrass monitoring, country-based planning, training, building skills in reef repair, mapping cultural significant species, mangrove replanting or climate change adaptative management.
+The grants can be used to help Traditional Owners plan for and implement activities which improve and support reef environments, including connected habitats within the Great Barrier Reef catchments.
+Activities could include training and capacity building, seagrass monitoring, country-based planning, building skills in reef restoration, youth and elder projects, mapping culturally significant species, mangrove replanting or climate change adaptative management.

-A more comprehensive list of example activities can be found on pages 6-7 and a list of eligible and ineligible activities on pages 10-11.
+A more comprehensive list of example activities can be found on pages 2-4 and a list of eligible and ineligible activities on pages 9-11.